cmu-mars/cmu-robotics/documents/p2-cp2.md

     transformation or has exhausted its available resources, a summary of the repair trial is communicated to the test harness.

-Note that unlike other challenge problems, our challenge problem does not rely on any pre-defined test data.
-Instead, perturbations are generated (and validated) dynamically by the test harness (via our TA API).

 ### Scenario Generation

 Perturbation scenarios are encoded as a set of individual code-level